When is YugaByte DB a good fit?

 Jepsen is a widely used framework to evaluate databases’ behavior under different failure scenarios.
 It allows for a database to be run across multiple nodes, and create artificial failure scenarios, as well as verify the correctness of the system under these scenarios.
 YugaByte DB 1.2 passes formal Jepsen testing.

-A more detailed comparison of the two editions is available here.
+A more detailed comparison of the above is available here.

 How does YugaByte DB compare to other SQL and NoSQL databases?